CesiumGS/3d-tiles/extensions/3DTILES_multiple_contents/README.md

 ## Overview

 This extension adds support for multiple contents per tile.
-Examples of contents are Batched 3D Models, Point Clouds, or other [Tile Formats](../../specification#tile-format-specifications).
+Examples of contents are Batched 3D Models, Point Clouds, or other [Tile Formats](../../specification#tile-format-specifications), as well as glTF content when it is combined with the [`3DTILES_content_gltf`](../3DTILES_content_gltf) extension.

 <img src="figures/overview.jpg" width="500" />